dcd-rodolfojesus/BitRocket/README.md

 #### Add user (optional)
 This step is optional if you've already got a user which you want to use as post author you can skip this step.<br />
-Otherwise add a new user who is posting the updates to your channel or who ist texting the user which is supposed to be informed.
+Otherwise add a new user who is posting the updates to your channel or who is texting the user which is supposed to be informed.
 <br /><br />

 #### Configure incoming Webhook in Rocket.Chat
-In your Rocket.Chat instance go to administration panel an click on "Integrations".
+In your Rocket.Chat instance go to administration panel and click on "Integrations".
 To add an integration with BitRocket click on "NEW INTEGRATION".<br />
 Next, choose "Incoming WebHook".
 <br />
 Now, on the webhook config screen, set the following values: